pi11/django-sphinxql/docs/queryset.rst

     a Django ``QuerySet`` and can be directly replaced without any change.

-    When you apply :meth:`search`, ``SearchQuerySet`` assumes you want to use Sphinx on it:

-    .. attribute:: search_mode

-        Defaults to ``False``.
-Defines whether Sphinx should be used by the :class:`SearchQuerySet` prior to Django database hit.
-Automatically set to ``True`` when :meth:`search` is used.

-    When :attr:`search_mode` is ``True``, the queryset performs a search in Sphinx database with the query built from the ``search*`` methods before interacting with Django database:
+    When you apply :meth:`search`, ``SearchQuerySet`` assumes you want to use Sphinx on it.
+When :meth:`search` or :meth:`search_order_by` is called, the queryset performs a search in Sphinx database with the query built from the ``search*`` methods before interacting with Django database:

     * filtering done by :meth:`search` and :meth:`search_filter` are applied
       before Django's query, restricting the valid ``id`` in the Django's query.
     * :meth:`search_order_by` orders the results.

-    At most, ``SearchQuerySet`` does 1 database hit in Sphinx, followed by the Django hit.
-In :attr:`search_mode`, the ``SearchQuerySet`` has an upper limit:
+    At most, ``SearchQuerySet`` does O(1) database hits in Sphinx, followed by the Django hit.
+The amount of results from Sphinx is given by searchd configuration max_matches.
+The number of hits is then at most ceil of max_matches / 1000 since in one hit we fetch at most 1000 results.

-    .. attribute:: max_search_count

-        A class attribute defining the maximum number of entries returned by the Sphinx hit.
-Currently hardcoded to 1000.

-        Notice that this implies that any search-based query has always at most count 1000 (can be less if Django filters some).

     If Sphinx is used, model objects are annotated with an attribute ``search_result`` with the :class:`~sphinxql.indexes.Index` populated the